-Note: The Tillamook Forest Center is closed until further notice to reduce exposure to COVID-19 and comply with
+Note: The Tillamook Forest Center (TFC) is closed until further notice to reduce exposure to COVID-19.
+For more information about the Center, visit the TFC website.

 The Tillamook Forest Center is a modern education and interpretive center in the heart of the Tillamook State Forest.
 Through hands-on exhibits, attractive riverside and forest trails, and educational offerings, you'll take a journey through the history of Oregon's forests, the power of wildfire and the art and science of sustainable forest management today.